nick5435/sagedocker-plus/README.rst

 To build from scratch, which takes 1.3 hours using all 8 cores on a Mac Pro::

-  docker build --tag=computop/sage sage
+  docker build --tag=nick5435/sage-plus sageplus

 If compiling Sage fails, make sure the Docker application is configured so that it can use at least 4GB of memory.

 Put out on DockerHub::

-  docker push computop/sage
+  docker push nick5435/sage-plus